NBA 2K13 Review

 NBA 2K13 8.5

-With no competition once again this year, 2K Sports could have just eased up and went for the easy layup, but instead they pulled off a full 360 dunk while sticking their tongue out and winking for the camera.
-Delivering an outstanding in-game presentation as well as brand-new control scheme, NBA 2K13 is the new king of virtual hoops.
+With no competition once again this year, 2K Sports could have just eased up and gone for the easy layup, but instead they pulled off a full 360 dunk while sticking their tongue out and winking for the camera.
+Delivering an outstanding in-game presentation as well as a brand-new control scheme, NBA 2K13 is the new king of virtual hoops.

 Signature Skills – new to the series – help differentiate players beyond the standard point rating that every player receives.
-With over 30 different skills available, players are able to have up to 5 different skills helping define their roles on the court, but of course you will find some players without any.
+With over 30 different skills available, players are able to have up to 5 different skills helping define their roles on the court, but of course, you will find some players without any.

 Simply Put